natpombubpa-lab/ThaiDrought_Fungi/README.md

-# Fungal Diversity: Agriculture areas Across Northeast Thailand
+# Fungal Diversity and WHO Fungal Priority Pathogens : Agriculture areas Across Northeast Thailand
-## WHO Fungal Priority Pathogens
 This is a repository for fungal diversity investigation in Agriculture areas Across Northeast Thailand.

 # Data and Analysis